-Section A: Do you need a Marriage Visitor Visa?
+Section A: Do you need a Marriage Visitor Visa UK?

-You will not need a Marriage Visitor Visa to get married in the UK if you have settled or pre-settled status under the EU Settlement Scheme, or you have applied to the EU Settlement Scheme but the decision is pending, or you are an Irish citizen.
-It is not available to individuals who qualify for British citizenship.
+You will not need a Marriage Visitor visa to get married in the UK if you have settled or pre-settled status under the EU Settlement Scheme, or you are waiting for a decision on a valid application under that scheme.
+Irish citizens are also exempt.

-If you are unsure about your visa options to get married in the UK, and these how your future plans, speak to our UK immigration experts to help you understand the routes available to you to meet your immediate and long term needs.
+If you are unsure about your visa options to get married in the UK, and how these affect your future plans, speak to our UK immigration experts to help you understand the routes available to you to meet your immediate and long-term needs.

 Section B: UK Marriage Visitor Visa Conditions

-Under the Marriage Visitor Visa, you are permitted to marry or enter into a civil partnership in the UK within six months of arriving.
+Under the Marriage Visitor visa, also known as the Marriage Visitor visa UK, you are permitted to marry or enter into a civil partnership in the UK within six months of arriving.
 The ceremony must take place at a licensed venue.
 You can also travel through the UK in transit to another country.

-A Marriage Visitor Visa will also not permit you to switch to a different visa category while in the UK, nor to extend your visa.
+A Marriage Visitor visa will also not permit you to switch to a different visa category while in the UK.
 You will be required to leave the UK and return home to apply for a different type of visa once your existing visa expires.

-As a Marriage Visitor Visa holder, you will also not be allowed to work, access public funds, or study for more than 30 days (although studying cannot be your primary reason for travel) during your stay.
+As a Marriage Visitor visa holder, you will also not be allowed to work, access public funds, or study for more than 30 days.
+Any study must be incidental and not the primary reason for your visit.

 Section C: Marriage Visitor Visa Requirements